linkerd/website/linkerd.io/content/blog/linkerd-vs-istio-benchmarks.md

 time versus Istio's 3.7s.

 More important than the control plane, however, is the data plane.
-After all, this is the part of the mesh that scales out.
-Here we see another dramatic
-difference: the maximum memory consumed by a Linkerd proxy was, on average, 17.8mb, whereas the maximum memory consumed by one of Istio's Envoy proxies was 154.6mb—a factor of 8.
+After all, this is the part of the mesh that must scale out with the application.
+Here we see another dramatic difference: the maximum memory consumed by a Linkerd proxy was, on average, 17.8mb, whereas the maximum memory consumed by one of Istio's Envoy proxies was 154.6mb—a factor of 8.
 Similarly, Linkerd's maximum proxy CPU time recorded was 10ms, whereas Istio's was 88ms—almost an order of magnitude difference.

 ![Control plane memory usage](/images/benchmark/cp-mem.png "Control plane memory usage")
 ![Control plane CPU usage](/images/benchmark/cp-cpu.png "Control plane CPU usage")